-Financial statements represent the financial track record of your franchise and tell you how well positioned your franchisor will be for the future.
-They are provided for you in the Franchise Disclosure Document (FDD) and contain important information about the franchisor’s financial status and strength.
+Financial statements represent the financial track record of the franchisor and give you information about how well positioned the company may be for the future.
+They are provided for you in the Franchise Disclosure Document (FDD) and contain important information about the franchisor’s financial status.

 The Balance Sheet